Xilinx/video-sdk/docs/include/ffmpeg/video_xcode.rst

 -------------------------
 Scaling list offers a mechanism to scale the transform coefficients by specifying scaling matrices.
 This influences the quality of encoded video.
 There are two options to specify the scaling lists mode: 0 = default and 1 = flat.

-For visual quality improvements, the scaling list mode must be set to default.
+For video qualitity improvements, the scaling list mode must be set to default.
 The default scaling mode gives more importance to low-frequency coefficients and less importance to high-frequency coefficients.
 To improve the objective numbers (such as PSNR and VMAF), the scaling mode must be set to flat, where all the coefficients are scaled equally.

 To change the scaling list mode, use the :option:`-scaling-list` option (0 = flat, 1 = default) on the FFmpeg command line.